edgedb/easy-edgedb/README.md

 };
 ```

 The error is `ERROR: InvalidReferenceError: object type 'default::Person' has no link or property 'age'`.

-Luckily there is an easy fix for this using `IS` inside square brackets:
+Luckily there is an easy fix for this: we can use `IS` inside square brackets to specify the type.
+Here's how it works:

+- `.name`: this stays the same, because `Person` has this property
+- `.age`: this belongs to the `NPC` type, so change it to `[IS NPC].age`
+- `.number`: this belongs to the `Crewman` type, so change it to `[IS Crewman].number`

+Now it will work:

 ```
 SELECT Person {